 If you are experiencing a medical emergency please call 9-1-1 for an ambulance or go to the nearest hospital emergency department.

-The following chart can help you deciede if your child needs urgent or emergency care.
-You can also print the chart to keep handy in a visible location or in your FREE Health Care Notebook.
+Sometimes it can be difficult to know when you should call your child's doctor, or go to urgent care or the emergency department.
+The following chart can help you decide if your child needs primary, urgent or emergency care.
+You can also print a chart to keep handy in a visible location or in your FREE Health Care Notebook.

 Download a printable chart